stat-ml/mcvae/readme.md

+# Monte Carlo Variational Auto-Encoders

-The repository compliments code of 'Monte Carlo VAE' paper.
+The repository compliments code of 'Monte Carlo Variational Auto-Encoders' paper.

 In this paper we introduce new objectives for training a VAE.
 These objectives are inspired by the exactness of MCMC methods and its specific application in annealing importance sampling.